pretix/pretix-docs/docs/topics/vouchers.md

 Vouchers have several useful applications.
 You can use them to:

- - make products available at a reduced price for voucher holders
+ - make products available at a [reduced price](vouchers.md#offering-a-limited-discount) for voucher holders
- - make a product available only to a select group of people (such as speakers at a conference or invited guests)
+ - make a product available or even visible only to a [select group](vouchers.md#exclusive-product-availability) of people (such as speakers at a conference or invited guests)
- - reserve a certain quantity of a product quota for voucher holders
+ - [reserve](vouchers.md#reserving-tickets) a certain quantity of a product quota for voucher holders
- - make sure that voucher holders still have access to a product even if it is sold out
+ - make sure that voucher holders [still have access](vouchers.md#bypassing-a-quota) to a product even if it is sold out
- - make products in your shop visible only to voucher holders

 !!!
 Note
     Vouchers are not to be confused with [gift cards](gift-cards.md).